slavaim/riscv-notes/bbl/supervisor_vm_init.md

 $11 = 0x7d800000
 ```

-Then the special page table structure is allocated.
-This structure is used to map the BBL and its payload at the top of the address space inaccessible bthrough the supervisor page table structure ```root_pt``` which will be discussed shortly.
+Then the SBI page table is allocated.
+This page table is used to map the SBI BBL at the top of the address space.
 ```
 pte_t* sbi_pt = (pte_t*)(info.first_vaddr_after_user + info.load_offset);
 ```